FAQs

 Who owns the intellectual property of innovations going through the R&I Programme?

-It is not the intention of the programme to own any intellectual property (IP) from the ideas submitted or the projects supported.
 The ultimate goal of the programme is to facilitate innovation.
-EMEC regularly engages with novel technology developers and understands the need to protect IP.
+EMEC regularly engages with novel technology developers and understands the need to protect intellectual property (IP).
 Non-disclosure agreements (NDAs) can be put in place on a case-by-case basis using EMEC’s standard NDA.
 Please reach out to us at emec@offshoreinnovation.scot if an NDA is required.

 news

-Innovation call webinar
+Innovation call 2 webinar

 news